ctrlplusb/react-jobs/README.md

 Below we will detail how to use this library for a _server side rendering_ application.

-We have created an "ssr" import point so that the server side rendering related modules of this library will only be bundled into your source when used.
+We have created a `/ssr` import point so that the server side rendering related modules of this library will only be bundled into your project when used.
+This saves the "browser-only" implementations some precious bytes

 __Shared Code__